Lemanic Panel

 GPS tracks

-Focusing on land use planning issues, this wave aims to guide decision-making in the canton of Vaud in the development of the new cantonal master plan for 2050.
+Focusing on land-use planning issues, this wave aims to inform decision-making in the canton of Vaud regarding the development of the new cantonal master plan for 2050.

 Unique waves on part of the Panel

-Leisure activities are an important factor in our travel habits.
-In order to better understand these trips, two leisure surveys were conducted in 2023, differentiating between summer and winter leisure activities.
+Leisure activities constitute a significant component of travel behaviour.
+In order to better understand these trips, two leisure surveys were conducted in 2023, distinguishing between summer and winter activities.

-Leisure activities are an important factor in our travel habits.
-In order to better understand these trips, two leisure surveys were conducted in 2023, differentiating between summer and winter leisure activities.
+Leisure activities constitute a significant component of travel behaviour.
+In order to better understand these trips, two leisure surveys were conducted in 2023, with a distinction between summer and winter activities.

 Partners